Decompositions into a direct sum of projective and stable submodules: Examples where the Decomposition Fails

 We shall now see another class of finitely generated {modules} for which the decomposition fails.
 We shall construct cyclic modules over \emph{right semiartinian right V-rings that are not semisimple} for which the decomposition fails.

-A ring $R$ is called \emph{right semiartinian} (resp., \emph{left semiartinian}) if every nonzero right (resp., left) $R$-module has a simple submodule (equivalently, $ \Soc(M) \leq_e M $ for every nonzero right (resp., left) $R$-module $ M $); it is called semiartinian if it is both left and right semiartinian.
+A ring $R$ is called \emph{right semiartinian} (resp., \emph{left semiartinian}) if every nonzero right (resp., left) $R$-module has a simple submodule (equivalently, $ \Soc(M) $ is an essential submodule of $ M $ for every nonzero right (resp., left) $R$-module $ M $); it is called semiartinian if it is both left and right semiartinian.
 A ring $R$ is called a \emph{right V-ring} if every simple right $R$-module is injective.
+Right semiartinian right V-rings belong to a special class of von Neumann regular rings; see~\cite[Sections 6.1 and 16, Theorem 16.14]{Jain-et-al:CyclicModulesAndTheStructureOfRings} and~\cite{Baccella:SemiArtinianVRingsAndSemiArtinianVonNeumannRegularRings}, where they are called \emph{right SV-rings}.
+A well-known example of such rings is the following.